lili321456/LMCBench/README.md

     The open-source models were configured with a temperature of 1.0, a top p value of 0.95, and a maximum token limit of 300.
 The closed-source model settings included a temperature of 0.5, a top_p value of 1.0, and a maximum token limit of 300.

 3. **The evaluation of LongCite**
-    Both open- and closed-source models were confgured with a temperature of 1.0 and a maximum token limit of 1024.
+    Both open- and closed-source models were configured with a temperature of 1.0 and a maximum token limit of 1024.

 ## Device Usage
 | Experiment Name | Total Cards | Number of Nodes | Cards per Node                            |